tomcritchley/FCCAnalyses_local/README.md

 ```
 Note : you can (must) specify the output directory by directly modifying ```analysis_stage1.py``` (l18)
 ### Final analysis
 The next step is to use ```final_analysis.py```.
 It must be modified in order to contain the correct inputDir and outputDir.
-Last test was to remove all processes from process_list and leave only the .root file created during stage1, so it looked like :
+Finally, modify the processList to contain the .root files created during stage1 :
 ```shell
 processList = {
     #run over the full statistics from stage1